Like everything else in a holographic universe, we are light. Light’s speed, dilation, and density are governed by the neuroendocrine system.

 Copper – electricity.

-Melatonin is the chemical signal for darkness and density; DMT is the chemical signal for daylight and speed.
+Melatonin is the chemical signal for darkness and speed, produced when time’s axis is longest (sunset).
+DMT (dimethyltryptamine) is the chemical signal for daylight and density, produced when time’s axis is shortest (sunrise).

-Pineal dysregulation: Strobing lights can be misread as an accelerated diurnal rhythm and can force the pH to become too alkaline.
-If the pH gets high enough, the body can induce a seizure (generate lactic acid) to try to self-regulate.
+Pineal dysregulation: Strobing lights can be misread as an accelerated diurnal rhythm and falsely signal that time’s axis is longer than it is, spiking the pH too high.
+If the pH gets high enough, the body can induce a seizure (generate lactic acid) to try and self-regulate.

 Copper and iron are contra-indicated if we are not cycling time at the right speed.
-But there’s a twist: we need copper and iron in order to cycle time at the right speed.
+But there’s a twist, and a metabolic trap: We need copper and iron to cycle time at the right speed.

-It’s the same loop that occurs with estrogen.
-Estrogen’s healthy functioning depends upon a range.
-In perimenopause, my estrogen levels are both too high and not high enough; I am losing my range of motion.
-My estrogen neither spikes nor plummets but hovers mid-range, where its functionality is lost.
-For instance, vitamin K1 facilitates density of bones and blood.
+Estrogen’s healthy functioning depends upon a range (akin to the swing’s rage).
+In perimenopause, in a sense, my estrogen levels are both too high and not high enough.
+My swing is losing its range of motion.
+My estrogen neither spikes nor plummets but vibrates mid-range, where its functionality is lost.
+Vitamin K1 can facilitate density of bones and blood.
 But vitamin K’s absorption, like the carboxylation of vitamin K-dependent proteins, is estrogen-dependent.
-Vitamin K1 needs estrogen to function.
+So it’s another loop: Vitamin K1 needs estrogen to function.
 But we need estrogen in order to absorb vitamin K1.